• Skip to main content

 Types of compensation injured workers may receive

-Workers who are injured in fast-food settings are entitled to receive certain types of compensation under Arizona’s workers’ compensation law.
+Workers who are injured in fast-food settings are entitled to receive certain types of benefits under Arizona’s workers’ compensation law.
 If a worker’s injury requires time off work for treatment or recovery, they may be considered temporarily totally disabled.
 In other cases, a worker’s injuries may cause temporary partial disability, or permanent total or partial disability.

 Depending on the nature of the injury and degree of resulting disability, the worker is entitled to receive up to two-thirds of their weekly wage for a predetermined amount of time.
 Workers who have a permanent disability may be entitled to compensation.